aws-samples/serverless-samples/apigw-log-analytic/README.md

   ![Pre-requisites1](./assets/apigw-log-analytic-prerequisite1.jpg)

-2. Once Amazon QuickSight account setup is complete, from the Amazon QuickSight console, select your username to open the menu.
+2. Once QuickSight account setup is complete, from the QuickSight console, select your username to open the menu.
 Select “Manage QuickSight”.
 3. On the left menu, select “Manage Groups”.
 4. Select the “NEW GROUP” button and name the group in the format “<projectName>-Admins” (It is case sensitive).
 Select “CREATE.”
 For example, apiaccesslogs-Admins.
 5. Add yourself as an administrator to the dashboard by selecting the newly created group name, then click “ADD USER.”